xrfg/xrfg/README.md

-#### Hi, I'm Rox!
-I'm a Software developer at Joyon 👋
+#### Hi, I'm Roxana!
+I’m a Frontend Web Developer open to work! 👋
 #### 🚀 About Me
-Frontend Web Developer with a background in Communication Design and Art.
-Currently working remotely at Joyon, a startup in Duesseldorf, in the Education industry.
+Frontend Web Developer with a background in Graphic Design and Art.
+Currently looking for work, since the start-up I was interning for went into hibernation mode.
 Proficient in Javascript and React and always on the lookout for the latest technologies.
-Love drawing and literature.
+My hobbies are drawing and literature.
 #### 🛠 Skills
 HTML, CSS (& Sass), JavaScript, Typescript, Node, React, Next.js, Redux, MongoDB, Git, Supabase, Tailwind, Mat Ui, Mantine Ui, Docker, Figma, Adobe XD
 #### 🔗 Links